The curriculum maps and schemes of work we have developed have encouraged 'A Creative Curriculum' for our KS3 students.

 We are fortunate to have access to Haven House every week.
 This is a fantastic resource, based on the Whitehaven Academy site, which is a

-This is used by Planets Department students, to enable them to develop their
+This is used by Mountains Department students, to enable them to develop their

 The students participate in Vocational Education each Friday morning.
 The students have played a key role in choosing which subjects they would like the staff to offer and they choose accordingly.
 This has always proved very popular and the modules on offer have included first aid,